atforche/Ludobots/README.md

 ## <a name="robot">Robot.py</a>
 This file serves as the class defintion for the ROBOT class.
 This class contains all the information necessary for creating the robot with various characteristics that will operate in the simulation.

+## <a name="randomsearch">RandomSearch.py</a>
+This file is the beginnings of a random search algorithm through the robot solution space.
+Robots are generated with a random synapse weight and the fitness is defined as the distance in the y direction that the robot moves.
+There currently is no form of selection implemented.

+## <a name="individual">Individual.py</a>
+This file contains the INDIVIDUAL class, which contains both a robot and a simulation.
+The robot is created and evalutated within the context of the simulation.
+The fitness of the individual is updated after the simulation is run, and this can be retrieved from the class.